Walt Disney: 1928–1934: Creation of Mickey Mouse and following successes

-Golden age of animation: 1934–1941
+1934–1941: Golden age of animation

-By 1934, Disney had become dissatisfied with producing formulaic cartoon shorts, and believed a feature-length cartoon would be more profitable.
+By 1934, Disney had become dissatisfied with producing cartoon shorts, and believed a feature-length cartoon would be more profitable.
 The studio began the four-year production of Snow White and the Seven Dwarfs, based on the fairy tale.
 When news leaked out about the project, many in the film industry predicted it would bankrupt the company; industry insiders nicknamed it "Disney's Folly".
 The film, which was the first animated feature made in full color and sound, cost $1.5 million to produce—three times over budget.
 To ensure the animation was as realistic as possible, Disney sent his animators on courses at the Chouinard Art Institute; he brought animals into the studio and hired actors so that the animators could study realistic movement.
 To portray the changing perspective of the background as a camera moved through a scene, Disney's animators developed a multiplane camera which allowed drawings on pieces of glass to be set at various distances from the camera, creating an illusion of depth.
 The glass could be moved to create the impression of a camera passing through the scene.
 The first work created on the camera—a Silly Symphony called The Old Mill (1937)—won the Academy Award for Animated Short Film because of its impressive visual power.
 Although Snow White had been largely finished by the time the multiplane camera had been completed, Disney ordered some scenes be re-drawn to use the new effects.